 Reach Out For Support

 It is important to know that you are not alone and that many other people are going through the process of supporting loved ones through recovery.
+If you want help, you can reach out to a drug rehab in Andover (or one in your locality) to get the required assistance in their recovery.
+Additionally, ensure that you do not ignore your health.
 It is also easy to be consumed with worry about your loved one that you forget about taking care of yourself.
 Candace Plattor, a registered clinical counselor, provides some survival tips for loving an addicted person including tips such as knowing the difference between self-care and selfishness and to focus on rebuilding your own life.

 Listen And Learn